 Whether you're interested in saving your eyes or saving your phone's battery, there's a lot to love about dark modes in apps.
 Google is well aware of the popularity of darker hues and has been gradually rolling out the option to many of its apps and services.

 Earlier in the year, it was G Suite users who were treated to the arrival of a dark theme.
-On Android, the option landed in Google Docs (opens in new tab), Google Sheets (opens in new tab) and Slides – and now iOS users are getting the same treatment.
+On Android, the option landed in Google Docs, Google Sheets and Slides – and now iOS users are getting the same treatment.

 - Find out how to try Chrome dark mode

 - You can also use WhatsApp dark mode

 - Here's everything you need to know about Facebook dark mode

 It was back in July that Google started to roll out a dark theme for Google Docs, Sheets, and Slides on Android, and this process is now complete.
 For Android users, these apps will now respect system-wide dark mode settings, but can also be manually configured to use dark mode.